4 key questions to ask before your ServiceNow project starts

 Preparation and planning are key.

-What are the 4 key questions to ask before you start with a significant change your that can impact your business:
+What are the 4 key questions to ask before you start with a significant change that can impact your business and the way people work

 What typically causes changes to fail in our organisation?

-Think about what your implementation history has been like in previous, have you conducted similar rollouts?
+Think about what your implementation history has been like previously – have you conducted similar rollouts?

 What are the “correct” answers? 😊 Sometimes the answer is to simply not repeat the mistakes of the past – learn from them.
 The answers may lie in: